berrytechnics/repair-quoter/README.md

 repair-quoter a complete cellphone and computer repair industry leads generating widget.
 It is capable of collecting, storing, replying to, and tracking website leads via quoting for device repairs.

-This project will include a backend api to connect to a database and SMTP server, as well as a frontend widget to embed in an existing website or app.
+This project will include a backend api to connect to a database and SMTP server, as well as a frontend widget to embed in an existing website or app, and a frontend admin dashboard with user auth for managing leads and quote prices.

 Project development begain in November of 2022 and is ongoing.